biblicalhumanities/greek-new-testament/syntax-trees/nestle1904-lowfat/README.md

-# Greek New Testament Syntax Trees (Nestle 1904)
+# Nestle1904 Lowfat: Greek New Testament Syntax Trees

 https://github.com/biblicalhumanities/greek-new-testament/syntax-trees/nestle1904

 Last modified: 2 Feb, 2015

 These syntax trees were created to be easier to query and to display using standard Web technologies.

-This is based on the 1904 edition of Eberhard Nestle's Greek New Testament, often referred to as the Nestle 1904 or British Foreign Bible Society 1904.
+They are based on the 1904 edition of Eberhard Nestle's Greek New
+Testament, often referred to as the Nestle 1904 or British Foreign Bible Society 1904.

+Please report bugs by creating issues on this github directory.
+You can also contact us at:

+- Twitter: @bibhumanities.org
+- Email: jonathan.robie@ibiblio.org
+- Forums: biblicalhumanities.org or ibiblio.org/bgreek

+## Copyright

 Syntax diagram markup copyright 2014-2015 by Jonathan Robie and Micheal Palmer,  made available under under a [CC-BY-SA License] (http://creativecommons.org/licenses/by-sa/3.0/).
 Created by a transformation from Syntax diagram markup copyright 2014-2015 by the Global Bible Initiative, made available under under a
 [CC-BY-SA License] (http://creativecommons.org/licenses/by-sa/3.0/).

 Morphological parsing and lemmatization by Dr. Ulrik Sandborg-Petersen